anders88/firstTakesAll/README.md

 The server code used to host a first takes all game

+# Deploy branch
+This bramch is used to deploy the code to www.anderssandbox.com.

 ## WARNING
 If you are participating in a First Takes All game looking at the code in this project will ruin your experience.
 Head over to https://github.com/anders88/firstTakesAllSolver to check out a startingpoint.